pavoldanis/este/Readme.md

 Este - Google Closure project boilerplate and dev stack
 -------------------------------------------------------

+It's my beloved development stack.
 Run one script, to compile Coffeescript, Stylus, Soy templates, update deps.js, run insanely fast unit tests, automatically just on file change.
 One console output, to rule them all.
-Browser is automatically reloaded if needed (live reload).
+Browser is automatically reloaded when needed.
 Tested on mac and win.

 ###How to use it?